Build and manage a catalog of web map and feature services in Petrosys PRO

 - Site: stored at the local directory.
 If the site has configured a shared local directory, then all the users will have access to this service.

 - User: store locally.
 Only the current user will be able to see this service.

-As an example of what is mentioned above, big to medium sites may have an administrator of the catalog.
-Using a shared local directory , this person could save all new services at Site level, making the catalog with all the web map and feature services available to every user!
+For large to medium sites who may have an administrator to manage the catalog, storing the services at Site level could provide the most effective method for managing your web services.
+Using a shared local directory , the administrator could save all new services at Site level which would make the catalog with all the web map and feature services available to every user!

 Bing Maps require a license which is provided by Microsoft©

 To display a web map service, go to Display > Web Map Service…

 To display a web feature service, go to Display > GIS… and choose the relevant source: WFS or ArcGIS Web Service

 More information regarding shared local directories in the Petrosys Online Help under the topic called PS_LOCAL FOR MULTIPLE OPERATING SYSTEMS